Bill Baggs Cape Florida State Park

 Experience breathtaking views of the Atlantic Ocean and Biscayne Bay from atop the historic 1825 Cape Florida Lighthouse.

-Cape Florida has long served as a beacon for freedom - from Seminole Indians seeking to remain in their Florida home to runaway slaves and Black Seminoles who secretly gathered there before taking safe passage to the British Bahamas.
-Now, it marks a place to relax and enjoy the Florida sunshine on a beach often ranked in the top ten of beaches nationwide.
+Cape Florida has long served as a beacon for freedom - from Seminole Indians seeking to remain in their Florida home, to runaway slaves and Black Seminoles who secretly gathered before taking safe passage to the British Bahamas.
+Now it marks a place to relax and enjoy the Florida sunshine on a beach often ranked in the top 10 beaches nationwide.

-Be sure not to miss the stunning sunset over the bay.
+Be sure to stay to see the stunning sunsets over the bay.